-The California State Lands Commission (CSLC), in partnership with the Greater Farallones National Marine Sanctuary (GFNMS), is administering the Tomales Bay Mooring Program.
-The Program provides specific criteria for where moorings will be allowed on the bay, introduces mandatory specifications for mooring tackle, and lays out requirements for the inspection and maintenance of moorings.
+The California State Lands Commission (CSLC), in partnership with the Greater Farallones National Marine Sanctuary (GFNMS) administers the Tomales Bay Mooring Program.
+The Program provides specific criteria for where moorings are allowed on the bay, introduces mandatory specifications for mooring tackle, and lays out requirements for the inspection and maintenance of moorings.
 The primary goals for establishing a program for siting and permitting moorings on the bay are to: protect habitat, in particular eelgrass; decrease threats to and disturbance of wildlife; and ensure safe and enjoyable water-related recreation.

 When the Program was initiated in August 2015, GFNMS rolled out a community-based, public process to address more than 100 non-compliant moorings in Tomales Bay.
 Many of these preexisting moorings were removed from eelgrass beds and the Program prohibits the placement of any future moorings in or adjacent to eelgrass.
-This is expected to result in significant restoration and long-term protection of the eelgrass beds and other sensitive habitats of Tomales Bay as well as improve water quality and promote safer water-related recreation.
+We are actively monitoring the health of the eelgrass in these locations and expect the Program to result in significant restoration and long-term protection of the eelgrass beds and other sensitive habitats of Tomales Bay, as well as improved water quality and promotion of safer water-related recreation.

 This page provides essential information for those who are interested in installing a new mooring on Tomales Bay.
 Mooring lease applicants are required to submit a CSLC mooring lease application, and provide all required additional information as outlined in the Tomales Bay Mooring Program Requirements.
 CSLC will accept mooring lease applications from any party interested in applying for a mooring lease within the sovereign lands of Tomales Bay.